nrfconnect/sdk-edge-ai/doc/samples/nrf_edgeai.rst

 .. _samples_nrf_edgeai:

-NRF Edge AI samples
+nRF Edge AI samples
 ####################

-This page contains an overview of the example applications that demonstrate how to use the NRF Edge AI add-on with the nRF Connect SDK.
+This page contains an overview of the example applications that demonstrate how to use the nRF Edge AI add-on with the nRF Connect SDK.

 .. contents::
    :local: